 Each pupillage lasts 12 months and there is an award of £60,000 for the year (which includes guaranteed minimum earnings of £20,000 in your second six months).

 Pupils are allocated to supervisors and usually have the opportunity to meet their supervisor before the start of pupillage.
 Each pupil shares a room with their supervisor and works closely with them.
-We use the Bar Council's checklists to make sure your training is comprehensive.
+We train pupil barristers so as to ensure each has the knowledge, skills and attributes expected of barristers as set out in the Bar Standards Board's Professional Statement for Barristers.

 You will sit with at least three pupil supervisors during your first nine months of pupillage and together they will cover the core practice areas within chambers.